-The Finnish National Action Plan on the UNSCR 1325 was published in September 2008 and is valid until 2011, after which it shall be updated.
-The National Action Plan enables more concrete and coherent efforts aiming to achieve the goals laid down in Resolution 1325, which are to reaffirm women's role and power in the prevention of conflicts and in crisis management, peace-building and post-conflict societal stabilization.
+The Finnish National Action Plan on the UNSCR 1325 was published in September 2008 and is valid until 2011, after which an updated version will be launched.
+The National Action Plan enables more concrete and coherent efforts aiming to implement UNSCR 1325, through adopting a gender-sensitive approach to policymaking in general, while focusing on promoting the role of women as active participants in conflict prevention, peace processes, and humanitarian relief and recovery, increasing the protection of women in conflict situations, and strengthening, protecting and safeguarding the human rights of women and girls.
 The goals of the Action Plan are promoted at national, international, and local levels, inter alia, by engaging in crisis management activities, participating in development cooperation, providing humanitarian assistance and technical training, as well as through diplomatic means.
-A cross-dimensional follow-up group systematically monitors the implementation of the National Action Plan.
+A cross-governmental follow-up group that includes representatives from the civil society systematically monitors the implementation of the National Action Plan.

-In March 2010 the government adopted a national counter-terrorism strategy.
+The government adopted a national counter-terrorism strategy in March 2010.
 The strategy gives guidelines to official preparedness and cooperation in counter-terrorism.
 The close link between internal and external security becomes particularly evident in the fight against terrorism.
 The strategy provides an overview of the terrorism situation in Finland and Europe, as well as existing legislation and arrangements that have been made by the authorities.
 Building on the current situation, the strategy then goes on to propose concrete and timetabled measures to strengthen the work on combating terrorism.